Genes, Molecules and Cells

 This module combines lectures and laboratory classes and introduces you to the structure and function of significant molecules in cells, and the important metabolic processes which occur inside them.
 You will study, amongst other topics, protein and enzyme structure and function, the biosynthesis of cell components, and the role of cell membranes in barrier and transport processes.
 You'll examine how information in DNA is used to determine the structure of gene products.
 Topics include DNA structure, transcription and translation and mutation and recombinant DNA technology.

-This module focusses on developing the core skills needed by biologists in scientific writing, data handling and analysis, experimental design and scientific presentations.
+This module focuses on developing the core skills needed by tropical scientists in scientific writing, data handling and analysis, experimental design and scientific presentations.
 Alongside lectures and workshops, small-group tutorials are an important component of this module.
 In these tutorials, you get to know the member of staff who will be your tutor for the duration of your studies, discuss scientific topics relevant to your degree, and practice key skills such as essay-writing and data-handling.

 Life on Earth

 Life on Earth provides an introduction to the fundamental characteristics and properties of the myriad of organisms which inhabit our planet, from viruses, bacteria and Archaea, to plants and animals.
 In weekly lectures, and regular laboratory practical classes, you will consider how living organisms are classified, how they are related genetically and phylogenetically, and basic aspects of their structure and function.